SueMottet/stock-analysis/README.md

 9. Format the results data to make it easier for Steve to read
 10. Provide a button in the analysis spreadsheet to prompt for a year to run for and then run the analysis for entered year as needed
 11. Provide a button to clear the worksheet prior to rerunning when needed
-12. Provide spreadsheet with the buttons and formatted results to Steve on the handful of green energy stocks including DAQO
+12. Provide spreadsheet with the buttons and formatted results to Steve on the handful of green energy stocks including DQ

+### Refactoring completed to tune the VBA
-13. Tune the macro for optimum performance for analyzing larger longer lists of stocks by refactoring the code and testing the diferent code run times with a timer
+Tune the macro for optimum performance for analyzing larger longer lists of stocks by refactoring the code and testing the diferent code run times with a timer.

 ## Project Resources
 - Data Source: green_stocks.xls